rust-embedded/wg/rfcs/0590-new-cross-org.md

 [`cross`](https://github.com/rust-embedded/cross), a popular tool for cross-compiling Rust projects to different targets.
-While it was initially also useful for embedded development, it's no longer especially useful for standard embedded use (since rust natively supports many popular targets), but has become popular for other use cases.
+While it was initially also useful for embedded development, it's no longer especially useful for standard embedded use (since Rust natively supports many popular targets), but has become popular for other use cases.

 Because it's no longer widely used for embedded, it has not received much